RLOpenCatalyst/rg-doc/source/Features.rst

    * - Cost Control
      - <Research Gateway can automatically create budget consumption alerts and take actions like pausing the project (at 12%) or stopping the project (at 18%).
 Check this box to enable these actions.>
    * - Use Project Storage
      - <Research Gateway will setup a shared S3 bucket (project storage) where the team members can store data.
 This shared storage will be mounted into all supported workspaces.
 Storage costs will be accounted at the project level.
-Note: For now defaultly it will create the project storage.>
+Note: For now by default it will create the project storage.
+Selecting "Use Project Storage" will pull in S3 into your project catalog>

 Click on the “Create Project” button.
 Added a new project successfully.